60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 If you want 60+ FPS on Fortnite at 1080p then you’ll be able to use some of the cheaper cards because the game is very well optimized.
 Achieving 60+ FPS averages is not hard to do with a game like Fortnite.

-If you are mainly playing something more demanding, such as Call of Duty: Modern Warfare, then you will need to gauge your options if you plan on trying to have 60+ FPS average on the highest graphics settings.
+If you are mainly playing something more demanding, such as Call of Duty: Warzone 2.0, then you will need to gauge your options if you plan on trying to have 60+ FPS average on the higher graphics settings.

-If you want a lower budget option for 60 FPS average gaming then I would recommend going with a RX 580.
+If you want a lower-budget option for 60 FPS average gaming then I would recommend going with an RX 6600 8GB card.

-For some titles such as Modern Warfare’s Warzone, you will see the frame rates drop below 50 FPS at times when you’re outside buildings if you’re running the game at the highest possible settings at 1080p.
+For some titles such as Cyberpunk 2077 at ultra settings, you will see the frame rates drop below 60 FPS at times when a lot is going on.

-With some slight tweaks to graphics settings you will be able to pull a 60 FPS average with something like the RX 580 on the higher demanding titles such as Modern Warfare.
+With some slight tweaks to graphics settings, you will be able to pull a 60 FPS average with something like the RX 6600 on all of today’s AAA titles at 1080p.

 With a game with better optimizations, such as Fortnite, you will be able to pull much higher frame rates – even at ultra graphics settings.

-This card will typically cost under $170 which makes it one of the cheapest cards on the market when it comes to high quality 60 FPS gaming.
-When it comes to wanting 60 FPS avg. with some tweaked video settings for the lowest price possible then a RX 580 is the way to go.
+This card will typically cost under $200 which makes it one of the cheapest cards on the market when it comes to high-quality 60 FPS gaming.

 Ask about any other titles in the comments if you’d like, I’ll tell you what kind of performance you could expect out of this card with whatever game(s) you are trying to play with it.

-If you want to be able to max games out at 1080p with over 60+ FPS on most titles then I would recommend going with a RX 5600 XT.
+If you want to be able to max games out at 1080p with over 120+ FPS on most titles then I would recommend going with an RX 6700 XT.

 Choosing A Monitor